 (d) Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 3.

-2.5.5 Members who operate AMDAR observing systems shall include in their AMDAR observations air temperature, wind speed, wind direction, pressure altitude, latitude, longitude and time of observation.
+2.5.5 Members operating AMDAR observing systems shall provide measurement of air temperature, wind speed, wind direction, pressure altitude, latitude, longitude and time of observation.

-2.5.6 Members who operate AMDAR observing systems should include measurement of humidity or water vapour turbulence and icing as additional components of AMDAR observations.
+2.5.6 Members who operate AMDAR observing systems should include measurement of humidity or water vapour, turbulence and icing as additional components of AMDAR observations.

-Observation data management

-2.5.7 Members who make aircraft-based observations available to the WIS shall ensure that they have the authority to do so from the observational data owner.
+2.5.7 Members making aircraft-based observations available to the WIS shall have the authorization to do so from the observational data owner.

-2.5.8 Members who make available aircraft-based observations to the WIS should retain a copy of all such observations.
+2.5.8 Members making aircraft-based observations available to the WIS should retain a copy of all such observations.

-Note: The purpose of this record is to assist observation management functions.
-In some cases, retention of raw or high-resolution observational data, from which the reports were derived, may be helpful.
-Dataset management and services are not regulated in this document.

-2.5.9 Members shall make available observational metadata relevant to the aircraft-based observations they report to the WIS.

-Notes:

-1. More details on data management aspects are to be found in the Manual on the Global Data-processing and Forecasting System, Volume 1, Part III.

-2. More information on data processing and data levels is provided in the Guide to the Global Observing System, Part V.

-3. More detailed guidance on aircraft-based observational data management can be found in the Guide to Aircraft-based Observations (in preparation).

 Quality management

-2.5.10 Members who receive, process and transmit aircraft-based observations to the WIS shall as a minimum comply with the WMO requirements for quality control of these data.

-Notes:

-1. Requirements for quality control are defined in:

-(a) The Manual on the WMO Integrated Global Observing System, sections 2.6 and 3.6;

-(b) The Manual on the Global Data-processing and Forecasting System, Volume 1, Part II, Appendix II.1.

-2. Further information on quality control of aircraft-based observational data can be found in the Guide to Aircraft-based Observations (in preparation).
+2.5.10

+Note:

-2.5.11 WMO Members who make available aircraft-based observations to the WIS shall develop and implement policies and procedures for quality monitoring and quality assessment of such observations.
+2.5.11 WMO Members who make available aircraft-based observations to the WIS shall develop and implement procedures for quality monitoring and quality assessment of such observations.

 Notes: